eloymelo/EFI-DESKTOP-ASUS-PRIME-H310M-E-R2.0-BR-i59600k-RX570/README.md

 - Shutdown/Reboot/Update to newer macOS builds over time

 ## What doesn't work/Bugs
-- Sometimes the operating system freezes and restarts
+- **FIXED, IT WAS A RAM STICK ISSUE** Sometimes the operating system freezes and restarts

 ## Kexts used:
-- AirportItlwm.kext
 - AppleALC.kext
-- BlueToolFixup.kext
-- IntelBluetoothFirmware.kext
-- IntelBTPatcher.kext
 - Lilu.kext
 - NVMeFix.kext
 - RealtekRTL8111.kext